 We understand the motivation behind the need for 5G, but what exactly is it?
 Well, 5G is the newest (fifth) generation of mobile cellular technology and is intended to vastly improve the Internet speed, coverage and latency of wireless networks.
 Speed is usually the most discerning factor between the changing generations of wireless cellular technology.
 So how fast is 5G, you ask?

-Well, it’s tough to give you a precise number, as 5G infrastructure is still a work-in-progress with standards that have yet to be finalized.
-However, you can roughly assume 5G to be around 10 to 100 times faster than your present-day cellular connection.
+Well, it’s tough to give you a precise number, but you can roughly assume 5G to be around 10 to 100 times faster than your present-day cellular connection.
 In fact, it’s even faster than anything you can get with a physical fiber-optic cable.
-To get a better understanding, think of downloading a 4K movie in a matter of seconds.
+To get a better understanding, think of downloading a 4K movie in a matter of seconds!
 Yeah, that may seem incredible, but you would probably be able to accomplish that with a 5G system in place.

 Benefits of 5G